 Approach: Declarative (you specify the desired end state and the tool determines how to achieve that state as efficiently as possible); requires Salt Minion agent on each server you wish to configure; master server required by default (masterless configuration available).

 Salt was designed to enable low-latency and high-speed communication for data collection and remote execution in sysadmin environments.
 The platform is written in Python and uses the push model for executing commands via the SSH protocol.
-Salt allows parallel execution of multiple commands encrypted via AES and offers both vertical and horizontal scaling.
+Salt allows the parallel execution of multiple commands encrypted via AES and offers both vertical and horizontal scaling.
 A single master can manage multiple masters, and the peer interface allows users to control multiple agents (minions) directly.
 In addition to the usual queries from minions, downstream events can also trigger actions from the master.
 The platform supports both master-agent and decentralized, non-master models.
 Like Ansible, users can script using YAML templates based on imperative paradigm programming.
 The built-in remote execution system executes tasks sequentially.

 SaltStack Enterprise Capabilities:

 - Orchestration and automation for CloudOps

 - Continuous code integration and deployment

 - DevOps toolchain workflow automation with support for Puppet, Chef, Docker, Jenkins, Git, etc.

 - Effective for high scalability and resilient environments